rstacruz/til-2020/posts/drafts/another-look-at-tailwind.md

 ---
 title: A closer look at Tailwind CSS
-description: A deep-dive into Tailwind's philosophies beyond its scary syntax
+description: A deep-dive into Tailwind's surprising ideas hiding behind its unconventional syntax
 layout: simple
 tags: [CSS]
 date: 2020-02-18